tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 ### Overview

-Today's class will expose students to some exciting and innovative FinTech APIs that have truly disrupted the industry. **Quandl** is an API providing access to historical stock data, while **Plaid** brokers connections between multiple financial institutions for a unified view of personal financial information and accelerates data extraction from various financial accounts.
+Today's class will expose students to some exciting and innovative FinTech APIs that have truly disrupted the industry. **Quandl** is an API that provides access to historical stock data, while **Plaid** brokers connections between multiple financial institutions for a unified view of personal financial information and accelerates data extraction from various financial accounts.
 Both APIs help democratize and decentralize financial data stores and analytic approaches.
 But that's not all–new APIs and software development kits (SDKs) are released regularly to help enhance and advance the FinTech industry.
 It's a new world, and one to be excited about!

 This lesson presents students with hands-on experience using APIs in a Python environment, requesting and leveraging API keys, and securely storing API keys and credentials as **environment variables** (variables that exist at the operating system level).
 Students will programmatically submit API requests to Quandl using the Python `requests` library and Plaid's software development kit, a library packaged to provide developers with access to Plaid's endpoints and functions.